 Sewage sludge, biosolids, and biomedical wastes are all infectious because they include a variety of bacteria, germs, and harmful heavy metals.
 If the waste is not managed properly, it causes environmental damage.
 Therefore, it is important to disinfect the waste before disposing of it.
 Bio composting of this waste entails biological transformation and stability of the organic waste, as

 well as minimizing the potential pathogen dangers (Hassan et al., 2001).
 These biosolids contain Salmonella bacteria, which are potential infectious agents in humans.
 Composting is an appealing alternative to conventional waste management practices for mitigating the effects of these diseases.
-Recycling these biosolids produces nutrient-rich manure and dramatically reduces the development rate of salmonella infections.
-The indigenous microbes in the earthworm intestinal tract serve to limit the growth of salmonella bacteria (Sidhu, 2001).
+Recycling these biosolids produces nutrient-rich manure and dramatically reduces the development rate of Salmonella infections.
+The indigenous microbes in the earthworm intestinal tract serve to limit the growth of Salmonella bacteria (Sidhu, 2001).

 The enteric pathogen concentrations of Salmonella and Escherichia species in biosolids range from 15-18 ×104 cfu/g and 11-12 ×104 cfu/g, respectively.
 Bioconversion and stabilization of these biowastes with Lampito mauritii earthworms resulted in the reduction of these enteric pathogens from biosolids.
 The gut analysis studies of L. mauritii showed the complete eradication of pathogens during the 60-day stabilization period of vermicompost (Sekaran & Ganeshan, 2005).
 The earthworm also promotes the growth and survival of 'beneficial decomposer bacteria' and serves as “aerator, grinder, crusher, chemical degrader, and biological stimulant” in waste biomass.
 The gizzard and intestine of an earthworm act as a “bioreactor” as enzymatic action on waste takes place in the intestine.
 Intestine is capable of biochemical conversion of organic wastes into granular vermicompost aggregates (Vyas et al., 2022).
-Worms create aerobic conditions for inhibition of the obligate anaerobic bacteria in municipal solid waste (MSW), as these bacteria are responsible for the foul smell in MSW because they produce substances like hydrogen sulfide and mercaptans (Sinha, 2002).
+Worms create aerobic conditions for the inhibition of the obligate anaerobic bacteria in municipal solid waste (MSW), as these bacteria are responsible for the foul smell in MSW because they produce substances like hydrogen sulfide and mercaptans (Sinha, 2002).
 The worm shows the granulating process of clay and silt particles; by doing so, it enhances the hydraulic conductivity and natural aeration.
 These processes enhance the absorption of nutrients from the waste.

 The earthworm body acts as the "biofilter" and efficiently removes “90% of the biological oxygen demand (BOD), 80-90% of the chemical oxygen demand (COD), 88% of the total dissolved solids (TDS), and 95% of the suspended solids from wastewater with the help of 'ingestion' and 'biodegradation' mechanisms” (Sinha et al., 2008).
-They mitigate the heavy metals and organic waste through their body wall with the help of 'absorption' phenomena.
-Vermicomposting effectively reduced Escherichia coli, Salmonella enteriditis, fecal coliforms, helminth ova, and human viruses.
-The vermicomposting species E. fetida, E. andrei, L. rubellus, and E. eugeniae totally eliminate pathogens such as Enterobacter aerogenes and Enterobacter cloacae (Edward et al., 2010).
+They mitigate the heavy metals and organic waste through their body wall with the help of the 'absorption' phenomenon.
+Vermicomposting effectively reduced Escherichia coli, Salmonella enteriditis, faecal coliforms, helminth ova, and human viruses.
+The vermicomposting species E. fetida, E. andrei, L. rubellus, and E. eugeniae eliminate pathogens such as Enterobacter aerogenes and Enterobacter cloacae (Edward et al., 2010).

 Significance and Applications of Vermicompost: Vermicompost contributes to sustainable waste management and significantly enhances soil quality, promotes plant development, stimulates microbial activity in the soil, and supports environmental sustainability, hence improving overall plant health, productivity, and resilience against pests and diseases.